lchua2314/Game-News-App/README.md

 ### 2. Screen Archetypes

-* Articles Screen
+* Articles Feed Screen
    * Calls a GET request to obtain and display the latest 20 articles' title, description/deck, author name, and time ago since publish time.
    * Loads the article image when user scrolls it into view.
 * Articles Detail Screen
    * Loads and displays the HD image, title, description/deck, author name, publish date and time based on timezone, and body.
    * User can press a button to open a web browser and goes to the GameSpot article.
-* Latest Game Reviews Screen
+* Latest Game Reviews Feed Screen
    * Calls a GET request to obtain and display the latest 20 articles reviews' title, description/deck, author name, time ago since publish time and score.
    * Loads the article image when user scrolls it into view.
 * Latest Game Reviews Detail Screen
    * Loads and displays the HD image, title, description/deck, author name, publish date and time based on timezone, body and score.
    * User can press a button to open a web browser and goes to the GameSpot review.
-* Top Rated Game Reviews Screen
+* Top Rated Game Reviews Feed Screen
    * Calls a GET request to obtain and display the highest scored top 20 articles reviews' title, description/deck, author name, time ago since publish time and score.
    * Loads the article image when user scrolls it into view.
 * Top Rated Game Reviews Detail Screen
    * Loads and displays the HD image, title, description/deck, author name, publish date and time based on timezone, body and score.
    * User can press a button to open a web browser and goes to the GameSpot review.
-* Videos Screen
+* Videos Feed Screen
    * Calls a GET request to obtain and display the latest 20 videos' title, description/deck, and time ago since publish time.
    * Loads the article image when user scrolls it into view.
 * Videos Detail Screen